-Construction of improvements at the Dottie Fox Overlook off Watson Divide Road will begin in the latter half of November.
-The goal is to transform what is currently a few benches atop a looped gravel driveway into a place of quiet contemplation amid inspiring vistas.
+Initial construction of improvements at the Dottie Fox Overlook off Watson Divide Road took place in November.
+The goal is to transform what was a few benches atop a looped gravel driveway into a place of quiet contemplation amid inspiring vistas.
 Installation of some features will occur in the spring of 2019.

 Pitkin County Open Space and Trails acquired the overlook parcel through a land dedication in 2016 and dedicated the parcel in Fox's memory.
 The county also accepted $17,000 for development and maintenance of the property, which is perched on the edge of Watson Divide and offers spectacular views of the Snowmass and Capitol Creek valleys as well as an array of peaks in the Elk Mountains Range.